jorgedb98/SBI/complex_assembler/doc.md

 <!-- /TOC -->

 # 1. Introduction
-`project_SBI.py` is a python script built as final project for both Python and Structural Bioinformatics subject from the Msc in Bioinformatics for the Health Sciences.
-The aim of this program is to reconstruct macrocomplexes from `pdb` files for protein-protein or RNA/DNA-protein.
+`project_SBI.py` is a python script built as final project for both Python and Structural Bioinformatics subject from the M.Sc in Bioinformatics for the Health Sciences.
+The aim of this program is to reconstruct macro-complexes from `pdb` files for protein-protein or RNA/DNA-protein.

 # 2. Tutorial